Sliick Docs: Complete User Guide

 Watermarks

-In the right rail Page settings, the Watermark controls let you stamp every page of the generated PDF with text.
-Set the text, a colour, an opacity slider, and a font size; the editor preview matches what the PDF will contain.
+In the right rail Page settings, the Watermark controls let you stamp every page of the generated PDF.
+Set a text watermark (text, colour, opacity, font size) for DRAFT, CONFIDENTIAL, copyright lines, or document-classification labels, and optionally an image watermark sourced from a file already in Salesforce, with adjustable opacity.
+The two can combine - for example a brand logo paired with a “DRAFT” stamp.
+The editor preview matches what the document will contain.
 Theme references and merge-field chips are not supported inside the watermark text (string only).
-Use this for DRAFT, CONFIDENTIAL, copyright lines, or document-classification labels.

 Validation, proof, and the Ready state